 When you’ve finished ginning, it’s time for leaching!
 This step allows you to clean but also to degrease your support.
 It is a step not to be neglected because it is a question of the paint’s resistance afterwards.
 A basin or a bucket, water and a bit of detergent, a sponge, a brush for stubborn stains, and rub.

 Don’t forget to rinse abundantly because the detergent, however effective it may be, leaves a small deposit if it is not rinsed well.
 Let it dry well.
 This surface preparation step can be done the day before to make sure the surface is completely dry.

 Optional: To be sure, to remove all traces of grease, you can wipe the surface with a cloth soaked in acetone before starting the painting work.
-This chemical (protect your respiratory tract) has the ability to degrease and dry instantly, allowing you to paint afterwards.
+This chemical (protect your respiratory tract) can degrease and dry instantly, allowing you to paint afterward.
 Then protect surfaces that are not to be painted with masking tape and newspaper.

 2. Apply the Plastic Undercoat

 Wherever you are, cover the floor to save you the chore of cleaning paint on the floor, and protect yourself with gloves, mask, goggles, and coveralls.
-Pour a little undercoat in the paint tray, make a few brush strokes on the edges, in places inaccessible to the roller, and finish by covering the entire surface with a roller.
-Allow to dry before applying the paint.
+Pour a little undercoat into the paint tray, make a few brush strokes on the edges, in places inaccessible to the roller, and finish by covering the entire surface with a roller.
+Allow drying before applying the paint.

 3. Apply the Special PVC Paint

 For the choice of paint, depending on the case, you will have to choose a paint that will hold up outdoors. and that is resistant to environmental corrosion or not, and preferably satin or gloss.

 For the application, the same process as the undercoat, use a brush and then a roller to finish.
 Respect the drying time and then proceed to the second coat.